Synvisc Side Effects

 Generic Name: hylan g-f 20

-Note: This page contains side effects data for the generic drug hylan g-f 20.
-It is possible that some of the dosage forms included below may not apply to the brand name Synvisc.
+Note: This document contains side effect information about hylan g-f 20.
+Some of the dosage forms listed on this page may not apply to the brand name Synvisc.

 For the Consumer